uid11/full-git-history/README.md

 ## Usage ##
 You need a node version >=6.0.0.
 Of course, you must have installed Git.
-Let /path/to/foo-project -- path to some git-project (i.e. it contains ".git" directory).
+Let /path/to/foo-project be the path to some git-project (i.e. it contains ".git" directory).
 ```bash
 $ npm install full-git-history -g
 $ full-git-history /path/to/foo-project -o ~/bar/foo-project-history.json